 The aim of the Icelandic-Finnish Cultural Foundation is to promote relations and cultural exchange between Finland and Iceland and to increase the countries’ mutual awareness and knowledge.

-The Foundation provides grants and scholarships to support projects in different spheres of society and cultural life.
+The Foundation provides grants to support projects in different spheres of society and cultural life.
 Grants are awarded to individuals, organisations and associations.

 Grants are awarded, for instance, for co-operation in the fields of art and culture, scientific research (especially humanities and social sciences), study trips by student and pupil groups, and for learning more about either country’s cultural, social and economic conditions.
 In addition, the Foundation has projects of its own.

 The Icelandic-Finnish Cultural Foundation was founded in 1975 by the State of Finland, and its capital is EUR 550,000 (2017).
 Since 2008, the State of Iceland has contributed to the Foundation’s grants and scholarships.